adolfintel/TDF/README.md

 ### Updating a TDF instance
 TDF is designed to be easy to update.
 To update a TDF instance from an older version:
 * Download (or build) a new version of TDF
-* Delete the `system` folder and `run.sh`
+* Delete the `system` folder and `run.sh` from the old TDF instance
 * Copy `system` and `run.sh` from the newer version to the TDF instance, where the old ones used to be
-* Launch run.sh and it will update everything automatically
+* Launch `run.sh` and it will update everything automatically

-It is also possible to downgrade to an older version of TDF in the same way, in case the newer version introduces some problems.
+It is also possible to downgrade to an older version of TDF in the same way, in case the newer version doesn't work properly.

+__Note: Loading a wineprefix created with TDF 1.x is not supported.__ The easiest way to upgrade it is to rename the `zzprefix` folder from the old instance to `wineprefix`, make a new instance and launch it at least once, then replace `data/wineprefix` in the new instance with the renamed folder.
+Keep in mind that several TDF settings have changed with TDF 2.0, and you will have to redo the `vars.conf` file as well as any additional config file in the `confs` directory from scratch.

 ### Using custom versions of Wine, DXVK, etc.
-TDF will automatically detect and apply changes to the files in the following folders inside the `system` of a TDF instance:
+TDF will automatically detect and apply changes to the files in the following folders inside the `system` folder of a TDF instance:
 * `d7vk`
 * `dxvk`
 * `dxvk-nvapi`
+* `fsr4`
 * `localization`
 * `msi`
 * `reaper`